When Was the Great Wall of China Built?

 The construction of the Great Wall of China was a monumental undertaking that required the labor of millions of workers over many centuries.
 It is estimated that as many as 20 million people may have died during the construction of the wall, due to the difficult working conditions and the harsh living conditions endured by the workers.

-Today, many sections of the Great Wall of China still stand, although much of it has fallen into disrepair over the centuries.
+Yes.
+Today, many sections of the Great Wall of China stand still, although much of it has fallen into disrepair over the centuries.
 In some places, the wall has been destroyed by natural disasters or by human activities, such as the construction of highways and railways.

 What are the best surviving Great Wall of China?